 An Experienced Criminal Defense Lawyer Can Mean the Difference Between Being Found Guilty or Innocent

-Houston assault family violence lawyer Lisa Shapiro Strauss has been aggressively defending the rights of those accused of assault and other domestic violence.
+Houston assault family violence lawyer Lisa Shapiro Strauss aggressively defends the rights of her clients.
 Her experience as both a prosecutor and criminal defense lawyer gives her the unique knowledge and insight to achieve the best results for her clients.

 The outcome to a felony family assault charge in Houston depends on many factors.
 Your criminal history can result in serious penalties; repeat and habitual offenders may be sentenced to life in prison.
-A prior conviction for assault family violence (either misdemeanor or felony), could result in 2nd degree felony charges if the new case involves choking or otherwise impeding breathing.
+Any prior conviction for assault family violence could result in 2nd degree felony charges if the new case involves choking or impeding breathing.
 Penalties for a 2nd degree felony include up to 20 years in prison and up to a $10,000 fine.

 Assault Family Violence Choking Criminal Defense Attorney in Houston

 No matter how bad your situation may seem, there is always hope.
 Remember, the prosecutor must prove that you are guilty beyond a reasonable doubt.
-A skilled criminal defense lawyer like Lisa Shapiro Strauss will be able to thoroughly analyze the evidence in your case to look for flaws in the prosecutor’s case.
+Skilled criminal defense lawyer Lisa Shapiro Strauss will thoroughly analyze the evidence to look for flaws in the prosecutor’s case.
 This could mean the difference between a guilty or innocent verdict.

-If you have been charged with assault on a family member or other domestic violence in Houston, don’t hesitate to reach out to Lisa Shapiro Strauss for assistance.
-Call Lisa at 713-449-9922 to schedule a free consultation meeting.
-We’ll discuss the facts in your case and determine what legal strategy will achieve the best outcome in your case.
+Have you been charged with assault on a family member in Houston?
+Don’t hesitate to reach out to Lisa Shapiro Strauss for help.
+Call our law firm at 713-449-9922 to schedule a free consultation.
+We’ll discuss the facts in your case and determine what legal strategy will achieve the best outcome in your case